mtetik1/elevator/README.md

-# DES using numpy for elevator capacity scenarios in high rise construction projects
+# DES using simpy for elevator capacity scenarios in high rise construction projects
 A simple discrete-event simulation model for exploring elevator capacity scenarios in high rise construction projects.
 The model simulates worker movements between the ground floor and different floor zones during a construction workday.
 It includes time-dependent arrival patterns, elevator travel time, boarding and unloading time, and stochastic variation between simulation runs.